 |IMPORTANT: Unless waived, you must pay the non-refundable processing fee.
 For information on fee waivers, visit https://www.cs.ny.gov/examannouncements/types/oc/appinfo.cfm##Fee.
 It is important that you verify that you entered the correct examination number and title on your online or paper application prior to submitting.
 If you apply online, you should immediately review your email confirmation notice to verify that you applied for the correct examination.
 If you do not receive a confirmation number after submitting your online application, your application was NOT received by the Department of Civil Service.
 No late applications will be accepted after the filing deadline has passed.|

-IMPORTANT: Eligible candidates MUST pass a physical/medical evaluation and agility performance test prior to appointment (See Notes #11 and #12 for detailed information).
-This title has an AGE REQUIREMENT (See Note #8 for detailed information regarding the minimum and maximum age).
+IMPORTANT: Eligible candidates MUST pass a physical/medical evaluation and agility performance test prior to appointment (see Notes #11 and #12 for detailed information).
+This title has an AGE REQUIREMENT (see Note #8 for detailed information regarding this minimum and maximum age).

 Either 1. two years of active military service with an honorable discharge AND 30 college semester credit hours;